Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: Introduction

 \subsection{Acknowledgements}

 DCG thanks Lei Chen, Igor Frenkel, Dan Pomerleano, Christian Rosendal, and Rich Schwartz for helpful and interesting discussions and/or correspondence.
 SS thanks Yannick Bonthonneau for helpful conversations.
 IS is grateful to Peter Varju for helpful discussions.
+We thank the anonymous referee, and the editor, for their valuable comments.

 DCG also thanks the National Science Foundation for their support under Awards \#1711976 and \#2105471.
 VH is partially supported by the Agence Nationale de la Recherche grants ANR-21-CE40-0002 and ANR-CE40-0014.
 CM is supported by the Simons Collaboration on Homological Mirror Symmetry.
 SS is partially supported by the ERC Starting Grant number 851701.